DreaminDani/desandoval-blog/content/posts/2020-03-24_Working-from-home.md

 title: 'Working from home in a time of uncertainty'
 description: >-
   How to be flexible, productive and kind to yourself when working remotely.
-date: '2020-03-20T13:19:14.328Z'
+date: '2020-03-24T13:00:00.000Z'
 keywords: []
+slug: /working-from-home-in-a-time-of-uncertainty
 ---

 For those working from home for the first time or (like me) are returning to work from home due to COVID-19, you may not realize that one of the most important things you can do to stay focused is to be flexible and kind to yourself.

-After scrambling to find a space where your backdrop didn't expose your entire life to your coworkers, you may have spent the better part of this week reading the hundreds of articles with advice on how to work from home effectively.
+After scrambling for a space where your background won't expose your entire life to your coworkers, you may have spent the better part of this week reading the hundreds of articles with advice on how to work from home effectively.
 Despite working from home for most of 2018-2019, I found myself doing the same thing—attempting to find comfort in the "tech tips" and "survival hacks" that filled my news feed.

 I noticed, however, that these articles didn't cover one of the most important things that I learned while working from home.
-It wasn't the Pomodoro Technique or GTD that kept me on task, nor was it tracking my sleep cycle or mid-morning meditation that gave me the energy I needed. **To remain productive, sane and (even sometimes) joyful, I had to recognize that I wasn't perfect.**
+It wasn't the [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) or the [Getting Things Done method](https://en.wikipedia.org/wiki/Getting_Things_Done) that kept me on task, nor was it tracking my sleep cycle or a mid-morning meditation that gave me the energy I needed. **To remain productive, sane and (even sometimes) joyful, I had to recognize that I wasn't perfect.**

-The list below describes how to create "release valves" for the pressures that build up throughout the day—the expectations that you set for yourself that you may not live up to.
+The following list describes the "release valves" I use to relieve the pressures that build up throughout the day—the expectations that I've set for myself that I may not live up to.

 ## 1. Make your routine flexible